Mark Berkowitz

 Friday, January 2 at 11:00 AM

-It is with great sorrow that we mourn the passing of Mark Berkowitz on Wednesday December 24, 2025, a loving, devoted husband and best friend to Phyllis Shatz Berkowitz for over 30 years.
+It is with great sorrow that we mourn the passing of Mark Berkowitz on Wednesday, December 24, 2025, a loving, devoted husband and best friend to Phyllis Shatz Berkowitz for over thirty years.

 Mark approached life with great curiosity and enthusiasm in everything he did.
 He was a great debater, storyteller, and could be counted on to always spark an engaging conversation about any topic.
 He was passionate about life, politics, golf and especially loved spending time with his family and friends.
 Mark began his career as a mechanical engineer for Steinberg’s, and then pivoted to aeronautical engineering, which explains his love of planes and space.
 He went on to obtain a MBA from the Wharton School of Business and began a long career as a management consultant at Coopers & Lybrand, which afforded him the opportunity to travel the world.